What is the Inspire Learning programme?

 supported to develop an international mindset equipping them for the rapidly changing and increasingly globalised world.

 In the Broad General Education, schools are expected to implement the Technologies curriculum, including computing Science from Early Level to Level three by the end of S3.

-As you can see, from the information above, our Inspired Learning program will enable us to meet the demands and expectations of the curriculum and in developing the future skills needed for the South of Scotland.
+As you can see, from the information above, our Inspired Learning program enables us to meet the demands and expectations of the curriculum and in developing the future skills needed for the South of Scotland.